 To gather information to help determine the extent of the cancer, your veterinarian may order several tests.
 These can include blood tests (e.g., blood count, chemistry profile), urinalysis, radiographs (X-rays, ultrasound), tissue aspirate, and biopsy.
 Tests done by your local veterinarian might be repeated at a cancer specialty center due to the changing nature of your pet's illness.

 Once this testing has been completed, your veterinarian will be better able to discuss treatment options for your pet.
 The goal of therapy will also be discussed.
 Tumors that have metastasized (spread to other areas) extensively are usually not curable.
-Therefore, the goal of therapy for these animals is palliation (relieve of symptoms and possibly prolong life, without providing a cure).
-Localized tumors that do not invade surrounding tissues have the best chance to be cured.
+Therefore, the goal of therapy for these animals is palliation (relieving symptoms and possibly prolonging life, without providing a cure).
+Localized tumors that do not invade surrounding tissues have the best chance of being cured.

 Cancer treatment for animals focuses on alleviating pain and suffering, along with extending life, as long as the quality of that life can be preserved.
 Treatment is typically much less aggressive than in humans.